ggandor/leap.nvim/README.md

 Fixed pattern length also makes **(safe) automatic jump to the first target** possible.
 You cannot improve on jumping directly, just like how `f` and `t` works, not having to read a label at all, and not having to accept the match with `<enter>` either.
-With ahead-of-time labeling, however, we can do this in a smart way - disabling autojump and switching back to a bigger, "unsafe" label set beyond a certain number of targets.
-The non-determinism is not much of an issue here, since the outcome is known in advance.
+However, we can do this in a smart way: if there are many targets (more than 15-20), we stay put, so we can use a bigger, "unsafe" label set - getting the best of both worlds.
+The non-determinism we're introducing is less of an issue here, since the outcome is known in advance.

+In sum, compared to all other labeling plugins, Leap is unique in that it

+* offers a more fluid experience, by (somewhat) eliminating the pause before typing the label

+* feels natural to use for both distant _and_ close targets

 ### Auxiliary principles